TeamLe-Shop/zordzman-plus-plus/README.md

 It mainly uses SDL and other SDL libraries.

+Note: SDLNet is no longer being used, and our project will be using system sockets instead.

 It uses [json11](https://github.com/dropbox/json11) for parsing JSON, [cppformat](http://cppformat.github.io/) for formatting, and [hash-library](http://create.stephan-brumme.com/hash-library/) for, guess what,